Ambassador Bridge: Capacity

-The Ambassador Bridge is the busiest crossing on the Canada–United States border.
-The four-lane bridge carries more than 10,000 commercial vehicles on a typical weekday.
+Until the opening of the Gordie Howe International Bridge in 2026, the Ambassador Bridge was the busiest crossing on the Canada–United States border.
+The four-lane bridge carried more than 10,000 commercial vehicles on a typical weekday.
 The Gateway Project, a major redesign of the U.S. plaza completed in July 2009, provides direct access to Interstate 96 (I-96) and I-75 on the American side and Ontario Highway 3 on the Canadian side.
 The Canadian end of the bridge connects to busy city streets in west Windsor, leading to congestion.

-The privately owned bridge carries approximately 25% of trade between Canada and the United States.
+Until 2026, the privately owned bridge carried approximately 25% of roadway trade between Canada and the United States.

 Transport Canada reported the following distribution for the five largest U.S.–Canada border crossings by trucks in 2011: